-This safety razor is made from a polished chrome-plated brass with the company’s name embossed at the base of the handle.
+This best safety razor is made from a polished chrome-plated brass with the company’s name embossed at the base of the handle.
 The handles come in rubberized grips in either ebony or ivory or die-cast, hand-polished chrome either lined or plain.

-The Edwin Jagger safety razor will accommodate sensitive to normal skin and very coarse beards.
+The Edwin Jagger razor will accommodate sensitive to normal skin and very coarse beards.
 The blades are extremely sharp, and if you’re a beginner, you’ll have to exercise caution and refrain from pushing down too hard on the handle when shaving.
 It will mercilessly slice through any whiskers that stand in its way providing an extremely close shave.

-The Parker 99R has a durable brass frame rendering it one of the heavier safety razors you’ll find.
+The Parker 99R has a durable brass frame rendering it one of the heavier best safety razors you’ll find.
 It sits firmly in the hand, and it’s perfect for slicing through thick, coarse hair.
-It’s long handle is suitable for men with larger hands, and the textured grip makes it easy to hold on to even in the shower.
+Its long handle is suitable for men with larger hands, and the textured grip makes it easy to hold on to even in the shower.

-This safety razor blade is uniquely designed to make changing blades as quick and easy as possible.
+This razor blade is uniquely designed to make changing blades as quick and easy as possible.
 Though changing double-edged blades can be tricky if you’re not careful, the butterfly mechanism streamlines the process.
 You simply twist the knob on the bottom of the handle, and the two razor head doors open outward (hence the butterfly), revealing a space for you to drop in the new blade.

-Some customers complained that the knob was slippery and difficult to turn when wet, but usually you should change the razor blade before you get into the shower.
+Some customers complained that the knob was slippery and difficult to turn when wet, but usually, you should change the razor blade before you get into the shower.
 So, this shouldn’t really be a huge issue.
 Overall, the butterfly mechanism is very intuitive and safe.
 If you find you usually nick yourself when changing your blade, the Parker 99R might be the best safety razor for you.